madprops/airc/README.md

 ---

+These either enable or disable the ai responses for all users including admins.

+These can be used when you want to stop the service temporarily without having to turn off the bots.

+`!enable` : Enable responses from the bot.

+`!disable` : Disable responses from the bot.

+---

 `!config` : Prints a summary of various configs.

 This shows a quick overview of what the bot can do.